monome/diii/README.md

-# druid
+# diii

-A basic REPL for crow with some utilities
+A basic REPL for iii devices

 ## Setup